leoren17/NOTES/React.md

   // never modify state directly; always use this.setState(); accepts object or function as the argument
-  // To fix asynchronus state updates, use a second form of setState() that accepts a function rather than an object.
+  // To fix asynchronus state updates, use a second form of setState() that accepts a callback function rather than an object.
   // That function will receive the previous state as the first argument, and the props at the time the update is applied as the second argument:

   handleClick() {